evandor/skysail-wiki/README.md

 ### Modularity

-skysail is a collection of OSGi bundles, depending on other bundles, and defining an API for domains like authentication, security, persistence and so on.
+skysail is a **collection of OSGi bundles**, depending on other bundles, and defining an API for domains like authentication, security, persistence and so on.
 If some API implementation does not fulfil your needs, it is easy to replace it with your own implementation.

 ### Domain-Centric

-skysail lets you concentrate on your business \(or domain\) logic.
+skysail lets you **concentrate on your business \(or domain\) logic**.
 Http Server, database, configuration setup and the like are already there.
 Just use them.

 ### RESTful